 It’s also important to understand that these are going to update and change over time, as you apps and app type evolve, so making these easy to update, like with the OpenChannel Management Dashboard, is critical as well.

 The search page is where the user can view results for filter or text searches.
 This can also be done on the home page using ajax but many app stores have gone with a dedicated page to list the results of a search.

 Some examples of search pages:

-Browsing by category is the most popular way for users to discover apps.
+Browsing by category is the most popular way for users to discover your developer’s apps.
 As a result, it’s important that your categories be crafted like a fine Samurai sword – elegant, simple and to the point.

 Categories are just a way for users to get closer to what they’re looking for.
 However, they still have to do some browsing to find it.
 This way, the user can get an idea of what’s available without having to tediously dredge through apps.

 In terms of best practices, there’s only one.
 When launching a custom app store (assuming you don’t have thousands of apps) aim for least 10 and at most 80 apps per category.
-Generally that’s achieved with about 8-10 categories.
+Generally, that’s achieved with about 8-10 categories.
 Keep in mind that a single app should be able to live in multiple categories.

 Collections are also a great app discovery tool.
-Collections allow users to browse and sort based on a criteria other than category.
+Collections allow users to browse and sort based on criteria other than category.
 For example, some of the most popular collections are “Popular”, “Newest” and “Featured”.